Åge Hareide: Norway

 Hareide was employed as the coach of the Norway national football team at the end of 2003, replacing Nils Johan Semb, after one season as coach of Rosenborg.
 On 8 December 2008, after having failed to take Norway to any international tournaments, and having had a bad start to the 2010 FIFA World Cup qualifying campaign, Hareide resigned from his position as national team coach of Norway.
 On 9 December 2008, Hareide announced that he was stepping down as coach of the Norway national team.

 Viking

-On 10 June 2009, it was announced that he wouldbe coaching Örgryte.
+On 10 June 2009, it was announced that he would be coaching Örgryte.
 On 1 December 2009, the former Norway national team head coach left the Swedish club to join Viking, from Stavanger to replace Uwe Rösler.
 Following Egil Østenstad resignation as director of football in Viking, Viking announced in September 2011 that Hareide would be manager of Viking, and that Josep Clotet Ruiz would be hired as coach from the 2012-season onwards, similar to the organization English clubs and Molde have, with Ole Gunnar Solskjær as manager and Mark Dempsey as coach.
 Viking finished 9th in 2010, Hareide's first season, and 11th in 2011.
 With the team positioned on 10th place on 9 June 2012, Hareide was released by Viking because of the bad results.